Tearnote/gamecraft-website/README.md

 For the same reason, images of Gamecraft features and example projects are stock images rather than real screenshots.

-UX design notes are available in [DESIGN.md](doc/DESIGN.md).
+[DESIGN.md](doc/DESIGN.md): UX design notes crafted during early stages of development.
 The design process is described entirely, from basic premise and market research, through information structuring to visual design principles and color palettes.

-The site has been automatically validated and manually tested.
-The testing procedures are described in [TESTING.md](doc/TESTING.md).
+[TESTING.md](doc/TESTING.md): Testing procedures.
+The site has been automatically validated and manually tested with procedures noted down in this file.

 ## Highlights